xichen715/Schedule_Management_System/README.md

 - #### Development Process
   - For **requirement engineering** phase:
     - Before we started this project, we used the Internet to do some research on the types of software people currently use.
 We found that young people use entertainment software more often, while middle-aged and elderly people use office software or simple chat software more often.
 As for schedule management software, it is often used by people of all ages, so the *market demand is relatively stable* and many electronic manufacturers have set it as one of the most essential software for electronic products.
 The market demand for schedule management software is not only stable but also includes many functions.
 It usually includes calendars, notebooks, weather forecasts and other related functions.
-The software we designed this time is a
-  *multi-functional schedule management software* that integrates *calendar and notebook functions*.
+The software we designed this time is a *multi-functional schedule management software* that integrates *calendar and notebook functions*.
 Regarding requirement engineering, since this software is a *front-end software* and is used by the public.The requirements are diverse and change frequently, so we use the agile software process model to quickly meet consumer requirements, such as adding note taking function, adding camera functions, recording functions, etc.
   - For **software design and implementation** phases:
     - For **define the context and modes** of use of the schedule management software:
-      - Identify the Users: We determine the primary users of the system.
+      1. Identify the Users: We determine the primary users of the system.
 This may include *individuals, teams or organizations* that need to manage their schedules and tasks.
 Consider their roles, responsibilities, and specific requirements when it comes to scheduling and time management.
-      - Understand User Goals and Needs: Identify the goals and needs of the users within the context of schedule management.
+      2. Understand User Goals and Needs: Identify the goals and needs of the users within the context of schedule management.
 For example, individual users may want to add tasks, delete tasks,track deadlines and improve productivity.
 Teams may focus on coordinating schedules, assigning tasks, and collaborating on projects.
 We gather and understand these goals to help us to shape our system's features and functionalities.
-      - Consider Usage Scenarios(use cases): Create scenarios or use cases that depict how users will interact with the schedule system in different situations.
+      3. Consider Usage Scenarios(use cases): Create scenarios or use cases that depict how users will interact with the schedule system in different situations.
 For example, scenarios could include a user adding a *new event, rescheduling a task*.These scenarios help define the context and modes of use for various user interactions and to ensure whether the functions of the software can be implemented normally in real-life situations.
-      - Determine Contextual Factors: Consider the contextual factors that may influence the usage of the schedule system.
+      4. Determine Contextual Factors: Consider the contextual factors that may influence the usage of the schedule system.
 This includes factors such as the *physical environment* (e.g.office, remote), *device types* (e.g.desktop, mobile) and any specific constraints or requirements related to scheduling and time management.
     - For **define the system architecture**:
-      - Identify System Components: Break down the software into logical components (subsystem)that will work together to fulfill the functional requirements.
+      1. Identify System Components: Break down the software into logical components (subsystem)that will work together to fulfill the functional requirements.
 Common components for our schedule software can include a *user interface*,task management module, calendar integration module,reporting module and a data storage component.*
-      - Choose Architectural Patterns: for our schedule, we choose the layered architecture which organizes the system into multiple layers, with each layer responsible for a specific set of tasks.
+      2. Choose Architectural Patterns: for our schedule, we choose the layered architecture which organizes the system into multiple layers, with each layer responsible for a specific set of tasks.
 In the context of our schedule software, the layers can include *a presentation layer for the user interface*, *a business logic layer for task management* and *a data layer for data storage and retrieval*.
     - For **the principal system objects** in schedule software：
-      - Task/Event(core entities that users create, update and delete within the schedule software);
+      1. ask/Event(core entities that users create, update and delete within the schedule software);
-      - Calendar;
+      2. Calendar;
-      - User;
+      3. User;
-      - Notification;
+      4. Notification;
     - For **develop design models**:
-      - Sequence Diagrams: We draw this diagram to illustrate the interactions and message exchanges between objects over time which can capture the sequence of events when a user creates a task, updates a task, or delete a task.
+      1. Sequence Diagrams: We draw this diagram to illustrate the interactions and message exchanges between objects over time which can capture the sequence of events when a user creates a task, updates a task, or delete a task.
-      - Component Diagrams: We draw it to clearly show the components of the system and their relationships.For example, represent components such as User Interface, Task Manager, Calendar Integration and so on.
+      2. Component Diagrams: We draw it to clearly show the components of the system and their relationships.For example, represent components such as User Interface, Task Manager, Calendar Integration and so on.
     - For **specify object interfaces**:
-      - TaskInterface: This interface can define methods such as createTask(), updateTask(), deleteTask(), and getTaskDetails().
+      1. TaskInterface: This interface can define methods such as createTask(), updateTask(), deleteTask(), and getTaskDetails().
 Any object that implements this interface would need to provide implementations for these methods, ensuring consistent behavior across different task-related objects.
-      - CalendarInterface: This interface might include methods like addEvent(), removeEvent(), getEvents(), and setEventReminder().
+      2. CalendarInterface: This interface might include methods like addEvent(), removeEvent(), getEvents(), and setEventReminder().
 Objects that implement this interface would be responsible for managing *calendar-related functionalities* and would need to provide these methods.
-      - UserInterface: This interface can define methods for user-related operations, such as createUser(), authenticateUser(), getUserDetails(), and updateUserSettings().
+      3. UserInterface: This interface can define methods for user-related operations, such as createUser(), authenticateUser(), getUserDetails(), and updateUserSettings().
 Objects implementing this interface would handle *user management and authentication tasks*.
-      - NotificationInterface: This interface can give a reminder for the user to complete their tasks on time.
+      4. NotificationInterface: This interface can give a reminder for the user to complete their tasks on time.
   - For **software testing**:
-    - Acceptance testing:it is to verify that the software functions as expected in real-world scenarios and meets the defined acceptance criteria.
+    - Acceptance testing: it is to verify that the software functions as expected in real-world scenarios and meets the defined acceptance criteria.
-    - Functional Testing:Test cases are designed to cover different functionalities, such as creating tasks, managing calendars and so on.
+    - Functional Testing: Test cases are designed to cover different functionalities, such as creating tasks, managing calendars and so on.
     - Usability Testing: We focus on evaluating the user-friendliness, intuitiveness, and overall user experience of the schedule software.
     - Security Testing: This type of testing aim to identify vulnerabilities and weaknesses in the schedule software's security controls.
 It involves assessing authentication mechanisms, data privacy, access controls, and protection against common security threats.
   - For **software evolution/maintenance**: